cotarr/irc-hybrid-client-dev-tools/README.md

 # Security note

+Some of the dependencies of the GulpJs bundler appear to be no longer maintained or deprecated.
+This has produced occasional npm audit dependency issues.
+When possible, upgraded versions have been implemented in the package-lock.json.
-Running `npm audit` on this repository may generate a warning due to legacy packages within the dependency tree having polluted prototype issues or other minor vulnerabilities.
+Therefore, running `npm audit` on this repository may generate a warning due to legacy packages within the dependency tree.

 When you evaluate how this could impact your use of this repository, consider that this is a development utility that is run within the